-The Australian Government is committed to providing a total funding of $6.7 billion for the Bruce Highway Upgrade Program.
+The Australian Government is committed to providing a total funding of up to $6.7 billion for the Bruce Highway Upgrade Program.

 The projects include major upgrades and realignments, strengthening and widening type works, plus a range of safety and efficiency measures to target poor crash sites and to provide additional overtaking lanes and rest areas.

 - Cairns Southern Access Corridor - Stage 2;

 - Arnot Creek Bridge Upgrade;